whisthq/brave-browser/README.md

 npm run init
 ```

+Use `set` instead of `export` if using the x64 Visual Studio Developer Command Prompt.

 Brave-core based Android builds should use `npm run init -- --target_os=android --target_arch=arm` (or whatever CPU type you want to build for).

 ```